 Also, fledglings are those who are learning to fly.
 So when you see them on the ground, they actually don’t need your assistance.
 It’s their training period where they need to learn flying and managing such situations.

 Nestlings are those birds that are just too young to fly.
-There is a need for your help to save this baby bird from dying.
+There is a need for your help how to save a baby bird from dying.
 So before trying to help any baby bird, you must know how to spot the save birds that are actually requiring your help.

 In the case when you find any baby bird on the ground, follow the instructions give in this article.
 Here we offer you a complete guide on how to save a baby bird from Dying?